Full-time Positions Available

 If you are a working parent, TCT provides one of the greatest benefits there is: childcare at our three-star, NAC and NAEYC-accredited Child Development Center (CDC).
 Not only voted by the population of Bartlesville, OK as the best in the city, educators also receive the care at half the price.
 This equates to a savings of about $3,000 per year.
 Educators also have access to their children for nursing or visitation during the work day.
 On days when the local schools are closed or out due to teacher meetings, educators can bring their children to the CDC for the day.
 The CDC also provides a summer camp for school age children through the summer months.

-Undoubtedly, part of achieving an optimal balance of working and living hinges on having time off to rest, recuperate, and tend to personal matters.
-TCT’s generous leave program for new 12 month employees includes 12 sick paid days, 10 paid vacation days, three paid bereavement days, and approximately 18 paid holidays, including two weeks over the Christmas holiday.
-As tenure with the organization progresses, so does the vacation time.
-12 month employees accrue 10 days of vacation in years one through five, 15 days of vacation in years six through 15, and 20 days of vacation in years 16+.
+Undoubtedly, part of achieving an optimal balance of working and living hinges on having time off to rest, recuperate and tend to personal matters.
+TCT’s generous leave program for new 12 month employees includes 12 sick paid days, 10 paid vacation days, three paid bereavement days, and approximately 24 paid holidays, including two weeks over the Christmas holiday and one week at Spring Break.
+As tenure with the organization progresses so does the vacation time.
+12-month employees accrue 10 days of vacation in years one through five, 15 days of vacation in years six through 15, and 20 days of vacation in years 16+.
 In addition, employees are paid for inclement weather days (days that the school closes due to snow or other inclement weather).
 Who doesn’t love a snow day?!

 Psychologically and Emotionally Healthy Place to Work

 TCT is committed to creating a systemic culture that values diversity and inclusion.
 A diverse, inclusive environment is an integral component of creating learning communities and environments where people feel safe, respected, valued, and empowered to reach their full potential.
 98% of TCT employees feel they can be themselves while at work, and 94% believe TCT is a psychologically and emotionally healthy place to work.